burlachenkok/exploring-python3/python_details.md

  import my_module
 ```

 It is typical, but it is not required by interpreter design to place all import statements at the beginning of a module.
 The import statement does not add the names of the functions defined in `my_module` directly to the current namespace.
-Each module has its own private namespace, which is used as the global namespace by all functions defined in the module.
-In the form of an import statement in form of  `import my_module` all global symbols are defined in `my_module` and they are available through `my_module.<function|variable name>`.
+Each module has its private namespace, which is used as the global namespace by all functions defined in the module.
+In the form of an import statement in the form of  `import my_module` all global symbols are defined in `my_module` and they are available through `my_module.<function|variable name>`.

 Next, there is a variant of the import statement that imports names from a module directly into the importing modules namespace:
 `from my_module import func_f, func_g`.
 In this form of import statement, the imported module name itself is not introduced into the global namespace of the current module.